malishav/OSCOAP/draft-selander-ace-object-security.md

 Protection of CoAP Options can be summarized as follows:

 * To prevent information leakage, Uri-Path and Uri-Query SHALL be encrypted.
+If Proxy-Uri is used and thus Uri-* are not present, then OSCOAP implementation MUST first split the Proxy-Uri into the unencrypted Uri {{AAD}} and the Uri-Path/Query options (according to section 6.4 of {{RFC7252}}), replace the Proxy-Uri value with the unencrypted Uri, and encrypt Uri-Path/Query, which will then be carried in the ciphertext.
+This means that the proxy will not be able to read the Uri-Path and Uri-Query options and will thus process the message as indicated by CoAP.

-As a consequence, if Proxy-Uri is used, those parts of the URI SHALL be removed from the Proxy-Uri.
-The CoAP Options Uri-Host, Uri-Port, Proxy-Uri, and Proxy-Scheme SHALL neither be encrypted, nor integrity protected (cf. protection of the effective request URI in {{AAD}}).
+* The CoAP Options Uri-Host, Uri-Port, Proxy-Uri, and Proxy-Scheme SHALL neither be encrypted, nor integrity protected (cf. protection of the unencrypted Uri in {{AAD}}).

 * The other CoAP options SHALL be encrypted and integrity protected.